Legally Blonde: The Musical: The Search for Elle Woods: After the show

-Libby Servais performed as an original cast member of the 2nd National Tour of Wicked from March 2009 to February 2010 in the ensemble and as an understudy for Glinda.
+Libby Servais performed as an original cast member of the second National Tour of Wicked from March 2009 to February 2010 in the ensemble and as an understudy for Glinda.
 She became the standby for Glinda in the San Francisco company of the show from February 2010 to September 2010, when the production closed.
 She was a standby for several roles in the original Broadway musical Lysistrata Jones.

-She often covers many female roles as a swing in Wicked's Broadway company.
+In Summer 2018, many of the contestants participated in a 10 year reunion concert at 54 Below.

+On April 11, 2020 theatre producer Jen Sandler and YouTuber Tim Murray livestreamed a reunion of all the cast members.
+The contestants talked about the unseen parts of being on the show and all the fabricated drama.
+They also mentioned where they are now and how the show affected them.